 One common sign of gum disease is loose gums and deep pockets between the teeth and gums.
-If you have developed either of these symptoms, Dr. Shefter, Dr. Fertik, and Dr. Andrew Harrell, may recommend a gingivectomy.
+If you have developed either of these symptoms, Dr. Glenn Shefter, Dr. Greg Fertik, and Dr. Andrew Harrell, may recommend a gingivectomy.
 This procedure involves removing infected, damaged, and excess tissue to help restore your natural gum line.

 A gingivectomy is a surgical procedure that focuses on removing and reshaping damaged or loose gum tissue, and reducing the size of periodontal pockets.
 In many cases, this procedure is necessary for those who have developed severe gum disease, and when other treatments, such as scaling and root planing, have not proved effective.